-Switching Station: A station that would work with the paralleling station to balance the electrical load between tracks and to switch power off or on to either track in an emergency.
+Switching station: An HSR traction power facility that functions with paralleling stations to balance the electrical load between HSR tracks and to switch power off or on to either track in an emergency.

 Take: To harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct (as defined in Section 3 of the Federal ESA).